ICTC Presents A Groundbreaking Virtual Production

 Travis Carlson from Pan-American Film Division will serve as Project Lead and Megan Gonsalves as Project Coordinator.

 If you’re yearning for live theatre and a remarkable love story, this is it.
-Don’t miss Sea Marks available for online purchase October 16 to November 1, 2020.
+Don’t miss Sea Marks, available for streaming October 16 to November 1, 2020.

 Chris Kelly, Colm Primrose